mehrdad2000/grafana-dashboards/PerformanceTestJmeter/README.md

-## Grafana action botton run bash command with simple python webservice via rest
+## Grafana action button run bash command with simple python webservice via rest

 [Screenshot](https://github.com/mehrdad2000/grafana-dashboards/assets/26499665/924261db-123d-4751-ba52-334818fa05f9)

 Jmeter > Nod1 > Nod2

-This project add botton to grafana dashboard to run command in bash. first we need webservice that when we hit the botton send "get" request to it, this web service trigger command on destination host.
+This project add button to grafana dashboard to run command in bash. first we need webservice that when we hit the button send "get" request to it, the web service trigger command on destination host.

-in this example i have 3 bottons that each of them run specific performance test via jmeter.
+in this example i have 3 buttons that each of them run specific performance test via jmeter.

 1- run ([simple python web server](https://github.com/mehrdad2000/grafana-dashboards/blob/52111b8b725b6a4694a89e7c1bd0060a046d7406/PerformanceTestJmeter/simple_server.py)) on your jmeter server.
 ```